aAbdz/DeepACSON/README.md

 We provided a pre-trained network in ./models/pretrained_mAxon.mdl, as in ./train.py, to be applied to BM4D denoised electron microscopy images.
 The network was trained on 3D-EM volumes of 50 nm x 50 nm x 50 nm resolution.
 The semantic segmentation includes myelin, intra-axonal space of myelinated axons, and mitochondria.

-- If you want to skip installing ELEKTRONN, we included a 3D U-Net and an FCN written for PyTorch in ./models.
+- If you want to skip installing ELEKTRONN, we included a 3D U-Net with residual blocks and a light FCN, written for PyTorch, in ./models.
 Please, install pytorch>=1.5.0.

 <img src="figs/ultraStrucMaps.png" width="200" height="200" />